yyalexyy/Product-Management/Notes/README.md

 OnChanges: perform action after change to input properties. (after angular sets data-bound input properties)

 OnDestroy: perform cleanup before Angular destroys the component

+### *Dependency Injection:*
+A coding pattern in which a class receives the instance of objects it needs (called dependencies) from an external source rather than creating them itself.
+(In Angular, this external source is Angular injector)